decidim/decidim/docs/advanced/data-picker.md

 **Anchors** in the selector can have the following attributes:
 - data-close: this anchor will be ignored and will close the picker
 - href: the url to be used for choosing
-- picker-choose: when is not present will, the picker will navigate as a regular anchor.
+- picker-choose: when not present the picker will navigate as a regular anchor.
 Otherwise a choose action in the component is invoked with params: `url: href, value: picker-value, text: picker-text`.
 - picker-value: the selected value
 - picker-text (optional): The text to be shown in the picker button.